Repairs (Agents of S.H.I.E.L.D.): Plot

 In a town in Utah the morning after S.H.I.E.L.D.'s conflict with a paganist hate group, Hannah Hutchins, supervisor of the local particle accelerator, is tormented by the locals for supposedly causing an explosion which killed four people.
 She has apparently developed telekinetic powers in self-defense, and an incident where a convenience store owner terrorizes her results in an explosion destroying the store.
 Agent Phil Coulson's team leaves Dublin and travels to Utah to interrogate Hutchins, only to find an angry mob at her house.
 A car spontaneously drives at the mob, riling them still further, so agent Melinda May tranquilizes Hutchins.

 The team escort Hutchins to the Fridge, in a cell aboard the Bus which will inhibit telekinesis.
-When Skye expresses concern about May's approach to dealing with Hutchins, Coulson explains that May has experience in dealing with superhumans, relating some details of a mission in Bahrain in 2008, in which May single-handedly took out a superhuman threat and several accomplices, saving a team of SHIELD agents, though a young girl was killed in the crossfire.
+When Skye expresses concern about May's approach to dealing with Hutchins, Coulson explains that May has experience in dealing with superhumans, relating some details of a mission in Bahrain in 2008, in which May single-handedly took out a superhuman threat and several accomplices, saving a team of S.H.I.E.L.D. agents, though a young girl was killed in the crossfire.
 Left traumatized by the experience, May withdrew from field duty.

 A series of strange occurrences around the Bus cause the team to realize that Hutchins is not causing the telekinetic incidents: one of the workers, Tobias Ford, attempted to sabotage the accelerator after making numerous complaints to Hutchins because he wanted her to notice him.
-The socially incapable Ford thought it was the only way to get her attention, and after being trapped in a partially-corporeal state by the explosion he caused, in limbo between Earth and another dimension (which he describes as "Hell"), he has been using his new abilities to 'protect' Hutchins.
+The socially incapable Ford thought it was the only way to get her attention, and after being trapped in a partially-corporeal state by the explosion he caused, in limbo between Earth and another dimension (which he describes as "Hell"), he has been using his new abilities to "protect" Hutchins.
 Ford cuts the plane's power, and it crashes in a field.
 When Leo Fitz and Jemma Simmons try to make repairs, Ford locks up everyone except May, demanding that Hutchins be released to him.
 May takes Hutchins and escapes into a nearby forest until Ford corners them in a barn.
 May fights Ford until Hutchins talks him down, and May convinces him to let go of Hannah, at which point he dissipates.
 Hutchins is later put into witness protection.

 In an end tag May pulls a prank on Fitz, revealing that her trauma is gradually healing.